Hotel F&B Service Standards: A Practical Guide for Restaurant and Bar Teams

 Service briefing

-Every banquet service begins with a full team briefing: menu details, allergen information, service sequence, station assignments, communication signals between team members.
+Every banquet service starts with a full team briefing: menu details, allergen information, service sequence, station assignments, communication signals between team members.
+This briefing is not optional.
+On a large event, it is the difference between a smooth service and a chaotic one.

 Synchronised service

-For formal banquets, synchronised service (all plates placed or cleared simultaneously) requires team signals and clear table captain assignments.
+For formal banquets, synchronised service, all plates placed or cleared at the same time, requires clear team signals and defined section assignments.
+It needs to be rehearsed, not improvised on the night.